 Oils are generally well tolerated by people with sensitive skin.
 Argan, avocado, coconut, and jojoba are some of the great oils to choose.
 Bioderma Sensibio also has amazing cleansers for sensitive skin.
 This line is highly tolerated even by people taking isotretinoin, who end up having really sensitive skin during the treatment.

 Melting balm is awesome.
 It has a butter-like texture, but when you rub it on your skin, it… well, melts.
 It feels like you are already on the third step of your skincare routine because you don’t even need to wash it off.
 Melting balms are great for mature skin.

 Micellar water is a universal choice that works for all skin types.
 It contains molecules that break down dirt and oil without making your skin feel dry.
 The texture is light (after all, it’s basically water!).
 I like to use micellar water in my skin prep, after I cleanse and before I apply makeup.

 If you are like me, you have some very vivid memories about using astringent toner as a teen.
 You know, the ones that are basically pure alcohol and can make even the oiliest skin crack?
 I can’t believe I used to think that was great for my skin!

-Fast forward: skincare has evolved and toner without alcohol is a must!
+Fast forward to the 21st century (yes I just dated myself): skincare has evolved and toner without alcohol is a must!
 Toner these days is all about giving your skin an extra (gentle) shot of nutrients to prepare it for the next steps in your skincare regime.

 Make sure you choose toners that are suited for your skin type.
 Bonus points if you can find a product that contains hyaluronic acid, rose water, or vitamins E and C. If you have oily skin, you may want to check out this post on a skincare lineup from the Ordinary.